How Conte's turbulent Tottenham tenure unravelled

 Last updated on .From the section Tottenham

-Antonio Conte's tempestuous Tottenham tenure has come to an end after a predictability volatile 16 months in charge, but with none of the silverware the club gambled on when appointing the Italian.
+Antonio Conte's tempestuous Tottenham tenure has come to an end after a predictably volatile 16 months in charge, but with none of the silverware the club gambled on when appointing the Italian.

 Taking a job in November 2021 which he had initially turned down in the summer, Conte delivered Spurs Champions League football and was backed in the transfer market - albeit not to the extent he would have liked.